Who We Are

 Trudi Sang serves as New Wine, New Wineskins Advisory Council Co-Chair and New Wine Disability Advocate.
 She is also Director of Care and Serve at NW Christian Church Tigard Campus, President of Interfaith Disability Network of Oregon, Delta Kappa Gamma Beta Beta Chapter Committee Lead (community and school supports), and member of the Early Learning Washington County Steering Committee as a faith representative.

 Trudi has received her Master’s in Education with a focus on Early Children and minor in Special Education from the University of Oregon, and her Master of Divinity in Chaplaincy from Multnomah University.
 She is currently in the process of obtaining a Doctor of Ministry in Cultural Engagement from Multnomah University.
 Trudi Sang serves on a variety of community networks that address education and the needs of the community.
 She is a volunteer for the Portland Rose Festival Clowns and has been awarded Clown of the Year in 2018 by Clowns of America International.
-For the past 35 years, Trudi has been married to James Sang.
-They have one biological son who has been diagnosed with Fragile X Syndrome (exhibits similar to autism), two adopted girls who are half-sisters, and a foster daughter of eleven years.
+Trudi is married to James Sang.
+They have one biological son who has been diagnosed with Fragile X Syndrome (exhibits similar to autism), two adopted girls who are half-sisters, and a foster daughter.
 Trudi and James love going to and serving at their church camp, Camp Wi-Ne-Ma on the Oregon coast.
 They also have a passion for short term missions for families with special needs children; they have served and supported children in Romania and Ukraine.

 Encouraging followers of Jesus to enjoy the Father, build others in their faith, and engage in creative, culture-making ministries gets Tom out of bed every morning.
 For 44 years, He has been immersed in church ministry as a youth pastor, college pastor, associate pastor, and lead pastor in seven churches.
 He has also served as president of a regional association of churches.
 He teaches at retreats, conferences, and churches throughout the West and has coached varsity football and lacrosse.
 Tom has been an Instructor in Pastoral Ministries and Spiritual Formation at Multnomah Biblical Seminary for 24 years.
 When not shepherding at Gateway Church or teaching at Multnomah Biblical Seminary, Tom can be found with his wife, Kathy, hiking in the Gorge, watching the waves at the Oregon Coast, or taking in a movie at one of the area theaters.
 He also enjoys a good plate of pasta, a round of golf and taking his granddaughter, Aubree Dawn, to the mailbox.